 1. Whiteheads and Blackheads: Referred to as comedones, acne is created when the surfaces of the hair follicles become clogged with oil, grease and bacterial growth.
 If the growth occurs on the inside without exposing the clog, the condition is referred to as whiteheads.
 However if the clog is exposed to exterior pollutants, it blackens and is known as blackheads.

 1. Nodules: These refer to painful, solid lumps that develop underneath the surface of the skin.
 They’re formed as a result of secretions that accumulate deep within the skin or the hair follicles.

-2. Papules: Distinctively, papules are smaller bumps on the skin, raise but minute in size that ring warning bells for any kind of inflammation that might take place.
-Papules are characterized by their red color and tender texture.
+2. Papules: Distinctively, papules are smaller bumps on the skin, characterized by their red colour and tender texture.

-4. Pustules: Very commonly found on the face are pimples or pustules that tender, red bumps which usually contains white pus at the center.
+4. Pustules: Very commonly found on the face are pimples or pustules that tender, red bumps which usually contain white pus at the centre.
 It is said that you should never pop a pimple; that is because it causes scarring.

 Treatment for Acne

 1. Benzoyl peroxide: A commonly found treatment for acne is benzoyl peroxide that treats mild acne.
 It usually kills the bacterial agents forming on the lumps and takes around 4 weeks to produce results.
 It is available in the form of medication, cream, lotion and face wash etc that can be purchased to remove the excessive oil.

 2. Soap & Water: A regular treatment for acne is washing the face with soap followed by thorough cleansing.
 However this home remedy doesn’t actually remove the major kinds of acne, it simply clears excessive oil.